 • Researchers have studied the threat of scrubbing attacks before, concluding that current state-of-the-art schemes are robust to this threat for sufficiently long texts.

 • We show that this is not the case under the threat of watermark stealing.
 Our attacker can apply its partial knowledge of the watermark rules () to significantly boost the success rate of scrubbing on long texts with no need for additional queries to the server.
-Notably, we boost scrubbing success from 1% to 85% for the KGW2-SelfHash scheme.
+Notably, we boost the scrubbing success of a popular paraphraser from from 1% to >80% for the KGW2-SelfHash scheme.
+The best baseline we are aware of achieves below 25%.
 Similar results are obtained for several other schemes, as we show in our experimental evaluation in the paper.
 Below, we also show several examples.

 • Our results challenge the common belief that robustness to spoofing attacks and scrubbing attacks are at odds for current schemes.
 On the contrary, we demonstrate that any vulnerability to watermark stealing enables both attacks at levels much higher than previously thought.